wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-13-universal-interpreter-part-2.md

 ---
 layout: article
-title: "A Universal Interpreter (Part 2)"
+title: "A universal interpreter"
 date: 2020-09-13
 modified: 2020-09-13
 tags: [ coding, hacking, programming, raku ]
-excerpt: ""
+excerpt: "The Böhm-Berarducci encoding of a type can be considered as a universal interpreter.
+We illustrate this in Raku with an evaluator and pretty printer."
 current: ""
 current_image: universal-interpreter-part-2_1600x600.jpg
 comments: false